 Cardboard can be expensive if you purchase it from moving stores or shipping companies but one way to save a lot of money is to go to local businesses and stores (especially if you have any stores that sell appliances like refrigerators or stoves) and ask the managers if you can take any boxes they plan on throwing away.
 Most of the time they are either thrown away or placed in a recycling container, so why reuse them for some Halloween fun before they are recycled?

-While it goes without saying that big boxes are important for the maze structure, smaller boxes can also turn a good cardboard maze into a great cardboard maze.
+Smaller boxes can also turn a good cardboard maze into a great cardboard maze.
 Smaller boxes can be used to fill in gaps between two larger boxes as well as provide maze explorers to receive treats (or tricks).
 These cubbies can also store glow sticks and maps to the exit.
 Try to use boxes of all sizes when you build your cardboard maze!

 Duct tape is an invaluable tool for several DIY projects, but it will help keep your maze together while friends and neighbors go through again and again.
 Duct tape can also close spots where light comes through to keep your cardboard maze super dark.
 Duct tape will help when adding a new wing or attachment onto an original design.